passway-project/passway/README.md

 This will start the whole stack via Docker.
 By default:

 - The API can be accessed at http://localhost:3123/api with [Swagger UI](https://swagger.io/tools/swagger-ui/) at the root.
-- The SDK Storybook can be accessed at https://localhost:3126/.
+- The SDK playground can be accessed at https://localhost:3126/.
   - This environment is served via a self-signed certificate that is generated when the stack is booted.
 You will probably be shown a browser warning UI when opening the page.
-If so, you will need to accept any risks described by the browser in order to access the Storybook.
+If so, you will need to accept any risks described by the browser in order to access the playground.
-  - The functionality presented in the Storybook environment will mostly not work unless you open the stories in their own tab due to WebAuthn iframe restrictions.
-This can be done by pressing the "Open canvas in new tab" button in the upper right when navigating to a specific story.
 - The SDK documentation can be accessed at http://localhost:3127/.

 Once started, Passway can be stopped.